jonyeezs/PiggyBanker/README.md

 Using rake to build my test.

+## Starting the endpoint service

+Sinatra just sits on top of rack.
+So why not utilize its simple startup process; thus the use of config.ru.

+simple type `rackup`

+## Run spec test

+Command is `rake test`

 ## The Database

 The database is a spreadsheet on google docs, formatted by preference of my SO.